CySA+ Certification: Overview And Career Path [updated 2021]

 - Securing and protecting organization systems and applications

-The CySA+ certification exam is comprised of 85 maximum questions and candidates have a maximum of 165 minutes to complete the exam.
-Candidates must earn at least a score of 750 out of 900 to pass the exam.
+The CySA+ certification exam is composed of up to 85 questions.
+Candidates have a maximum of 165 minutes to complete the exam and must earn at least a score of 750 out of 900 to pass the exam.
 Candidates will be expected to have earned at least Security+, Network+ or equivalent and to have at least three to four years’ professional experience in information security.
-When you earn this certification, it will last for three years.
+This certification lasts for three years.